 Key translational objectives

-The Niche Hub aims to translate the knowledge it accrues from in vitro and in vivo model systems into translational outcomes by taking information from model systems and applying them to human tissues.
-Key objectives include:
+The Niche Hub aimed to translate the knowledge it accrued from in vitro and in vivo model systems into translational outcomes by taking information from model systems and applying them to human tissues.
+Key objectives included:

 - Identification of novel molecular targets for drug-based regenerative therapy.